hackgvl/leaflet-google-sheets-template/README.md

 Use Google's *Share* function to give *Edit* permissions.
 You should consider allowing "Anyone with the link" to edit the data and then all you need to do is share the edit URL with trusted people.

 ### Using PHP to Convert a Google Sheets CSV to a GeoJSON File
-The "CSV data source URL" to be used in the geojson.php PHP script is the URL from the Publish to Web step
+The "CSV data source URL" to be used in the geojson.php PHP script is the URL from the "File -> Publish to Web" step

 ex. ``https://docs.google.com/spreadsheets/d/{a-bunch-of-random-numbers-and-letters}/pub?output=csv``

-Insert that URL in the $googleSpreadsheetUrl variable near the top of geojson.php
+Insert that URL in the $googleSpreadsheetUrl variable near the top of geojson.php file in your editor / workspace.

 The column values are used in this example to generate the GeoJSON are hard-coded to include 4 fields: longitude, latitude, title, and notes.